YSS

-The SASLAW Young Scholars Society (YSS) National Hybrid Conference will take place on Saturday, 29 March 2025 at 9:00 at the Kingsway Campus, University of Johannesburg and online via ZOOM.
+You are invited to attend – The SASLAW Young Scholars Society (YSS) National Hybrid Conference on Saturday, 14 March 2025 at 09:00am at the Law Faculty, University of the Western CapeCape Town and online via ZOOM PLATFORM.

 SASLAW’s Young Scholars SASLAW’s Young Scholars Society (YSS) is the student membership association for those involved in all aspects of Labour Law in South Africa.
 The goal of SASLAW YSS is to advance and support labour law students and young professionals within the process to promote the advancement of labour law as a legal and academic discipline, and encourage collaboration between lawyers and other experts within the field of labour law.
 YSS welcomes members under the age of 35 to be part of this young and vibrant community as they transition to the corporate world.
 Events and forums have been created especially for this category of membership as they engage in continued learning.